invitae/aims_inference/README.md

 Once the environment is installed, we can do ancestry inference.
 The required sample input file is in CSV format.
 The first column, `sample`, gives the sample name.
 If there is a self-reported ethnicity associated with the sample, it should be included in the sample name like: `[sample-name]_[ethnicity]`.
 The subsequent columns are labeled with SNP names (ex. `rs3823159`).
 These should be the same SNPs that the model was trained on.
 The pre-trained model SNPs are given in `data/kidd_et_al_aims.txt` and were derived from [this paper](https://pubmed.ncbi.nlm.nih.gov/24508742/) by the Kidd lab at Yale.
 Each genotype should be encoded by a string of alleles like: `C/C`.

-With the python environment activated, ese the following command to to use the pretrained model on a input file called `test_samples.csv`:
+With the python environment activated, use the following command to to use the pretrained model on a input file called `test_samples.csv`:

 `python infer_ancestry.py -i test_samples.csv -o predicted_ancestries.csv`